+Professional development

-Professional development costs include a mix of hands-on classroom training, conferences and seminars from private sector organizations, and online sources, such as the e-Learning training provided through the state Department of Personnel.
+costs include a mix of hands-on classroom training, conferences and seminars from private sector organizations, and online sources, such as the e-Learning training provided through the state Department of Personnel.

-Training costs are expected to rise in FY09, as IT staff receive additional training to continue implementation of the Enterprise Architecture Migration project (see section 4).
+Training costs are expected to rise in FY10 and beyond, as IT staff receive training on Microsoft networking and security products.